netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 * Sales → Orders → Mass action *Create Shipping Labels*

-This allows to create shipping labels with no further user input
+This allows the creation of shipping labels with no further user input

 * for all items contained in the order
 * with the services selected during checkout